Pyramid of Djoser: Djoser

 The social implications of such a large and carefully sculpted stone structure are staggering.
 The process of building such a structure would be far more labor-intensive than previous monuments of mud-brick.
 This suggests that the state, and therefore the royal government, had a new level of control of resources, both material and human.
-Also, from this point on, kings of the Old Kingdom are buried in the North, rather than at Abydos.
+Also, from this point on, kings of the Old Kingdom are buried in the north, rather than at Abydos.

 Although the plan of Djoser's pyramid complex is different from later complexes, many elements persist and the step pyramid sets the stage for later pyramids of the 4th, 5th, and 6th Dynasties, including the great pyramids of Giza.
 Though the Dynastic Egyptians themselves did not credit him as such, most Egyptologists credit Djoser's vizier Imhotep with the design and construction of the complex.
+This is based on the presence of his statue in the funerary complex of Djoser, his title of "overseer of sculptors and painters", and a comment made by the 3rd century BC historian Manetho claiming Imhotep was the "inventor of building in stone".
+Imhotep would later be deified and known as Asclepios by the Greeks.